 User journey and customer journey are two terms that are often used interchangeably when describing one or the other.
 While we can argue that a user is not always a customer, in the context of mapping out their actions, it doesn’t really matter which term you choose.
 In this guide, we are mostly going to be referring to it as a user journey map.

 User journey map vs. user flow

-While both journey map and user flow are focused on mapping out user’s interactions with the product, these terms are not the same and should not be confused.
-The key difference in these two techniques is that a journey map is more focused on understanding the user’s feelings and pain points at each stage of the journey, while a user flow is much more technical.
+While both the journey map and user flow are focused on mapping out users’ interactions with the product, these terms are not the same and should not be confused.
+The key difference between these two techniques is that a journey map is more focused on understanding the user’s feelings and pain points at each stage of the journey, while a user flow is much more technical.

 User flow is focused on describing user’s micro-interactions with a product, usually at one specific stage.
-It doesn’t include information about the user’s feelings and frustrations during the interaction, and doesn’t go through different touchpoints like a user journey map does.
+It doesn’t include information about the user’s feelings and frustrations during the interaction and doesn’t go through different touchpoints as a user journey map does.

-Journey map, on the other hand, gives us a “bigger picture” of user’s interaction with the product across the touchpoints.
+A journey map, on the other hand, gives us a “bigger picture” of the user’s interaction with the product across the touchpoints.
 It highlights their frustrations and specific actions at each of the journey phases and overall just requires much more user research and information to create.

 Benefits of creating a user journey map for your product

 Creating a user journey map is the ultimate way of seeing the product from a user’s point of view.
 You’re not only mapping out every action a person takes when trying to achieve their goal with your product, you’re also describing their emotions and frustrations during each step.